-The most popular and widely used decompositions in case of matrices are the singular value and Eigenvalue decompositions.
-To consider their extensions to higher order tensors, there is no single generalization that preserves all the properties of the matrix case \cite{limsingular},\cite{BelzenSVD}.
-The most commonly used generalization of the matrix singular value decomposition is known as a Higher-order Singular Value Decomposition (HOSVD) which is basically the same as Tucker decomposition for higher order tensors \cite{LathauwerSVD}.
-Similarly as a generalization to matrix Eigenvalues to tensors, several definitions exist in literature for tensor Eigenvalues \cite{QiLEigen}.
-More recently, in order to solve a set of multi-linear equations using tensor inversion, a specific notion of tensor singular value decomposition and Eigenvalue decomposition was introduced in \cite{TamonTensorInversion}, which generalizes the matrix SVD and EVD to tensors through a fixed transformation of the tensors into matrices.
-Authors in \cite{TamonTensorInversion} establish the equivalence between Einstein product of tensors and the matrix product of the transformed tensors, thereby proving that a tensor group endowed with Einstein product is structurally similar or isomorphic to a general linear group of matrices.
-The notion of equivalence between Einstein product of tensors and the corresponding matrix product of the transformed tensors is very crucial and relevant as it helps in developing many tools and concepts from matrix theory such as matrix inverse, ranks, and determinants for tensors.
+The most popular and widely used decompositions in the case of matrices are the singular value and eigenvalue decompositions.
+In order to consider their extensions to higher-order tensors, it is important to note there is no single generalization that preserves all the properties of the matrix case \cite{limsingular,BelzenSVD}.
+The most commonly used generalization of the matrix singular value decomposition is known as a Higher-order Singular Value Decomposition (HOSVD) which is basically the same as Tucker decomposition for higher-order tensors \cite{LathauwerSVD}.
+Similarly, several definitions exist in the literature for tensor eigenvalues as a generalization of the matrix eigenvalues \cite{QiLEigen}.
+More recently, in order to solve a set of multi-linear equations using tensor inversion, a specific notion of tensor singular value decomposition and eigenvalue decomposition was introduced in \cite{TamonTensorInversion}, which generalizes the matrix SVD and EVD to tensors through a fixed transformation of the tensors into matrices.
+The authors in \cite{TamonTensorInversion} establish the equivalence between the Einstein product of tensors and the matrix product of the transformed tensors, thereby proving that a tensor group endowed with the Einstein product is structurally similar or isomorphic to a general linear group of matrices.
+The notion of equivalence between the Einstein product of tensors and the corresponding matrix product of the transformed tensors is very crucial and relevant as it helps in developing many tools and concepts from matrix theory such as matrix inverse, ranks, and determinants for tensors.
 Hence as a follow-up to \cite{TamonTensorInversion}, several other works explored different notions of linear algebra which can be extended to multi-linear algebra using the Einstein product \cite{LuEVD,SunMoore,TensorDet, huang2021numerical2, huang2021numerical, huang2018iterative, wang2018iterative}.